 As part of the CAPRA Award application and keeping in line with good practices, the Crisis Management & Communication Plan must be reviewed on an annual basis.
-This manual has been reviewed by staff and information regarding the new General Counselor was updated.
+This manual has been reviewed by staff and updates to staff job titles as well as contact information for PDRMA have been made.
 No material changes were made from the previous year when the Crisis Communication Plan was last reviewed.

-Staff recommends the Park Board review and approve the attached Crisis Communication Plan.
+The Administration and Finance Committee recommends that the Board approve the attached Crisis Management & Communication Plan.